-NbGlk1 reduces susceptibility to PVX

-We hypothesized that NbGlk1 plays a role in Rx1-mediated immunity as it interacts with DNA in response to PVX.
-We used virus-induced gene silencing (41, 42) to investigate the NbGlk1 requirement for Rx1-mediated immunity.
-Virus-induced gene silencing with independent NbGlk1 clones gave a bleaching phenotype consistent with a previously described role in the formation of the photosynthetic apparatus (43).
+NbGlk1 reduces susceptibility to PVX - We hypothesized that NbGlk1 plays a role in Rx1mediated immunity as it interacts with DNA in response to PVX.
+We used virus-induced gene silencing (41,42) to investigate the NbGlk1 requirement for Rx1-mediated immunity.
+VIGS with independent NbGlk1 clones gave a bleaching phenotype consistent with a previously described role in the formation of the photosynthetic apparatus (43).
 The silenced leaves were too fragile for further infiltration and precluded an analysis of immune function by this method.
-We therefore used NbGlk1 overexpression to investigate a role in immunity.
+We therefore used NbGlk1 over-expression to investigate a role in immunity.

-Rx1 mediates two forms of immunity: (a) a cell death response promoted by expression of CP106, and (b) symptomless virus resistance (called extreme resistance) (30).
+Rx1 mediates two forms of immunity: a) a cell death response promoted by expression of CP106 and b) symptomless virus resistance (called extreme resistance) (30).
 We first investigated a role for NbGlk1 in CP106-mediated cell death.
-CP106-mediated cell death is activated through the sole expression of the PVX CP106 coat protein in the absence of other viral proteins.
-NbGlk1, Rx1, and CP106 were transiently expressed in N. benthamiana.
+CP106- mediated cell death is activated through the sole expression of the PVX CP106 coat protein in the absence of other viral proteins.
+NbGlk1, Rx1 and transiently expressed CP106 were in N. benthamiana.
 Rx1-mediated immune responses were assessed by scoring cell death within the infiltrated areas.
-Cell death associated with the hypersensitive response was observed in the presence of Rx1 and CP106 and was not influenced by
+Cell death associated with the hypersensitive response was observed in the presence of Rx1 and CP106 and was not influenced by NbGlk1 (Figure 8A-C).
+Cell death was not as extensive as previously reported for Rx1 and CP106 co-expression (18) as agroinfiltration was performed at the same low A{600} nm that was used for the FRET-FLIM analysis (Figure 7B-C).